Swap Linked List Nodes in Pairs

 We define a function pairWiseSwap(ListNode head), which takes the head of the linked list as input and returns the head pointer of the pair-wise swapped linked list.

-• We need to define the head of the modified linked list, which will be the second node from the start i.e. newHead = head->next.
+• We define the head of the modified linked list, which will be the second node from the start i.e. newHead = head->next.

-3. Now we run a loop to swap list nodes in pairs by changing links.
+Step 3: Now we run a loop to swap list nodes in pairs by changing links.
 What will be the loop condition?
-The idea is simple: we are considering two nodes simultaneously, so we run loop till currNode and currNode->next are not NULL.
-Now we perform the pointers swapping.
+The idea is simple: We are considering two nodes simultaneously, so we run the loop till currNode and currNode->next are not NULL.
+Now we perform the pointers swapping inside the while loop.

 ListNode pairWiseSwap(ListNode head)